Ntust-Course/Service-Oriented-Enterprise-System-Management/README.md

 ## Final Presentation

-> Only codes on GitHub, others maybe publish on _Notion_ soon.
+> Only codes on GitHub, other documents maybe publish on _Notion_ soon.

 ## Fundamental